 Operators should be aware that re-inspection for re-rating purposes could lead to a lower rating being awarded rather than an increase in rating.

-Please contact the licensing team on the details below.
+Contact the licensing team using the details below.